Feature Comparison 2026

 - →No auto-posting to TikTok, Instagram Reels, YouTube Shorts, or X

-- →No clipper-focused workflow: built for creators editing their own content
+- →Built for creators editing their own footage, not for clipping other channels

 ✓Where Submagic Excels

-- →One-click B-roll and stock media insertion (Storyblocks on Pro+)
+- →One-click stock B-roll and media insertion on paid tiers

-- →Silence removal and transcript-based editing built in
+- →Silence removal and transcript-based editing built in, which AutoClip does not offer

-- →AI clip extraction (Magic Clips) available as an add-on
+- →AI clip extraction available as an add-on if you want it

 Verdict